 St. Barts Video

-Want a quick peek of Saint Barts Island?
-Check out our 2 minute St. Barts vacation video
+Want a quick peek at Saint Barts Island?
+Check out our 2 minute St. Barts vacation video.

 About St. Barts

 Saint Barthélemy (also known as St. Barts or St. Barths) is a small french island in the Caribbean that is renowned for its gorgeous beaches, lovely french fare, designer boutiques and exclusive hotel properties.

 It’s rather expensive and a little difficult to get to (no direct international flights) making it a favorite getaway spot for the world’s rich and famous – who occasionally come down from their private hilltop villas or off their yachts to attend one of St. Barths famous beach parties.